Rshoof/Spring-Boot-Exercise3/Readme.md

-##Create Bank management system where you can get all the Customers , add , remove , update Customers
+## Create Bank management system where you can get all the Customers , add , remove , update Customers

 Customers Class : ID , Username , Balance

 Endpoints :

--Get all the customers
+- Get all the customers

--Add new customers
+- Add new customers

--Update customers
+- Update customers

--Delete customers
+- Delete customers